hollasch/srhlab/cmd/README.md

 - `failexit.cmd` -- illustration of the challenges of managing CMD script exit codes
 - `indirect-goto.cmd` -- jumping to labels programmatically
 - `script-utf8-nobom.cmd` -- Unicode output
+- `sub-setlocal.cmd` -- Demonstrates the entirely new execution context of a called subroutine
 - `zipdir.cmd` -- creating a zip archive of a directory using PowerShell